IOT-DSA/dslink-java-alarm/README.md

 Overview
 --------

 This is a [DSA link](https://github.com/IOT-DSA).
 It records details about interesting events so they may be considered by humans.
 The underlying model is influenced by the BACnet alarming design.

 This link was designed as a framework upon which alarm links for different data stores can be developed.
-This module includes two example implementations:  org.dsa.iot.alarm.inMemory.Main and org.dsa.iot.alarm.jdbc.Main.
+This module includes two example implementations:  *org.dsa.iot .alarm.inMemory.Main* and *org.dsa.iot.alarm.jdbc.Main*.

-To understand link usage, view the [Alarm Link User Guide](https://github.com/IOT-DSA/dslink-java-alarm/blob/master/Alarm-Link-User-Guide.pdf).
+To understand link usage, view the [Alarm Link User Guide](https://github.com/IOT-DSA/dslink-java-alarm/raw/master/Alarm-Link-User-Guide.pdf).

 Creating Custom Alarm Links
 ---------------------------

 Creating a custom link primarily requires implementing a single interface.
-After that, plenty of hooks exist if customizations of other types is required.
+After that, plenty of hooks exist if customization of other types is required.

 1. Create an implementation of org.iot.dsa.alarm.Alarming.Provider.
 2. Create a "main" class that subclasses org.iot.dsa.alarm.AlarmLinkHandler.